Blum/BBCodeParser/README.md

          // Bold Italic!
 ```

-You can set a set of attributes string to each tag, defined in the config:
+You can set a set of attributes string to each tag, defined in the config (for Laravel integration only):
 ``` php
 return [
     'attributes' => [